Shares of HNA affiliates rally after report of China bailout plan

-HNA, which controls or holds stakes in a number of domestic carriers including its flagship Hainan Airlines, did not immediately respond to requests for comment on the report.
+HNA, which controls or holds stakes in a number of domestic carriers including its flagship Hainan Airlines (600221.SS), did not immediately respond to requests for comment on the report.

 China’s aviation regulator said last week it would support restructuring or mergers to help airlines cope with the fallout of the epidemic, which has prompted carriers to cancel thousands of flights.